Geiger Gibson Program in Community Health Policy

 2005 – Dr. David Reynolds, formerly of Northern Counties Health Center (Vermont)

 2004 – Dr. James Hunt, Mass League of Community Health Centers (Massachusetts)

 Emerging Leader Award

 Each year, the Geiger Gibson Program in Community Health Policy honors young Emerging Leaders in community health.
 Emerging Leaders are nominated by community health centers and primary care associations nationally and are selected by a committee drawn from the senior health center leadership.
-Award recipients are announced at the annual winter meeting of the National Association of Community Health Centers during the Geiger Gibson Symposium.
+Award recipients are presented with their awards at the annual Policy & Issues Forum of the National Association of Community Health Centers at the final General Session.

 "Our Emerging Leaders reflect the enormous range of talented young people who have made a career in the health center family and personify the enduring strength of health centers," said Sara Rosenbaum, JD, the Harold and Jane Hirsh Professor of Health Law and Policy and founder of the Geiger Gibson Program at the Milken SPH.